littletsu/plsbuild/README.md

 node plsbuild [.java file] [test index or file]
 ```

+# Configuration
+The jdk path, javac and java binary name can be changed in the first lines of the script.<br>
+The script checks the hash of the .java file to determine if it should be compiled again or not.
+To disable this change the `runIfSameHash` function call at the end of the code to `compile`

 # Defining tests
 ## In the .java file
 `///>.<\\\` - Indicates that a test definition follows.
 Test definitions can be placed anywhere in the code<br>